-Occupational and Physical Therapies
+Physical and Occupational Therapies

 The attributes of the horse’s movement include the ability to provide rhythmic, symmetric, multi-dimensional and directional movement that can be repeated consistently during a treatment session.
 This treatment strategy offers the patient organized motor and sensory input that can be modiﬁed by the therapist to facilitate achievement of functional goals.
-Hippotherapy treatment strategy that is used to treat individuals as young as 2 years old to adults who have a diagnosis of a neuromuscular disorder, cognitive impairment, sensory processing dysfunction which may be compounded by social-emotional disorders.
+Hippotherapy treatment strategy is used to treat individuals as young as 2 years old to adults who have a diagnosis of a neuromuscular disorder, cognitive impairment, sensory processing dysfunction which may be compounded by social-emotional disorders.